TheresaLui/SelfHelpContent_v2/articles/compute-classiccompute-generic/compute-virtualdiskmanagement-shareddisk-linux.md

 # Shared Disk / Virtual Disk Management

-4 out of 5 customers resolved their VM virtual disk issue using the below steps.
+4 out of 5 customers resolved their VM virtual disk issue using the below links.

 ## **Recommended Documents**